zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 _This is a 5 part tutorial series that steps you through building a dApp for managing Substrate Kitties from scratch.
 Each part could take 30-60 minutes to complete depending on your level of experience._

-## Learning outcomes

-:arrow_right: Write and integrate a custom FRAME pallet to your runtime.

-:arrow_right: Use structs in storage and how to create and update storage items.

-:arrow_right: Write extrinsics and helper functions.

-:arrow_right: Use the PolkadotJS API to connect a Substrate node to custom a front-end.

 ## Overview

 Welcome to the Substrate Kitties tutorial.
 This 5 part tutorial series will teach you everything you need to know to build a blockchain designed to handle the creation and ownership management of Substrate Kitties.
 Before jumping into the next section, let's have a look at what we'll be doing.